IBM/docker101/workshop/lab-3/README.md

 By default all files created inside a container are stored on a writable container layer.
 That means that:

 * If the container no longer exists, the data is lost,
-* The container's writable layer is tightly couples to the host machine, and
+* The container's writable layer is tightly coupled to the host machine, and
 * To manage the file system, you need a storage driver that provides a union file system, using the Linux kernel.
 This extra abstraction reduces performance compared to `data volumes` which write directly to the filesystem.

 Docker provides two options to store files in the host machine: `volumes` and `bind mounts`.
 If you're running Docker on Linux, you can also use a `tmpfs mount`, and with Docker on Windows you can also use a `named pipe`.